Last updated on November 22nd, 2023 at 01:19 pm

 Why PDF files are best for printing

-For example, when you create a PDF, a copy of each font used is added into the PDF file itself.
+For example, when you create a PDF, a copy of each font used is added to the PDF file itself.
 This is also known as embedding fonts.
 When the PDF is opened on any computer, all the fonts will be there the way you intended.
+So, before you rush to submit your file, it’s crucial to flatten PDF documents to preserve the layout and quality.
 In other file formats, the fonts are not embedded, meaning that if another computer does not have the fonts you used, it will not be able to find the fonts and will replace them with one they have.
 Other formats, such as DOC or DOCX, will apply styles and formatting based on the source and version of Word used to view the file.
 With a PDF, what you see is what you will get in your final printed product.

-Once you have saved your final design file as a PDF, you want to make sure you flatten it before you submit it to your printer.
+Once you have saved your final design file as a PDF, you want to make sure you apply PDF flattening before you submit it to your printer.
 You can easily flatten your PDF for print using Adobe Acrobat Pro by following these steps from 2 different options.

-How to Flatten your PDF file with Adobe Acrobat
+How to Flatten a PDF with Adobe Acrobat

 Option #1 (recommended option)